 Insert a meat thermometer into the thickest part of the meat to see whether it has reached an internal temperature of 165 degrees Fahrenheit.

-Continue reheating the pork for two to three minutes at a time, checking the temperature at each interval.
+If needed, continue reheating the pork for two to three minutes at a time, checking the temperature at each interval.

 Place leftover pork in the refrigerator immediately, where you can keep it for three to four days.
 Any meat that has been left at room temperature for more than two hours or outdoors in temperature in excess of 90 degrees Fahrenheit for more than one hour should be thrown away, the USDA reports.